Hanoi sees surge in visitors in July | Travel | Vietnam+ (VietnamPlus)

 Hanoi sees surge in visitors in July

-Hanoi welcomed nearly 1.2 million visitors in July, a surge of 51.2 percent over that in June, including 16,600 foreigners, reported the city’s Tourism Department.

-Hanoi (VNA) – Hanoi welcomed nearly 1.2 million visitors in July, a surge of 51.2 percent over that in June, including 16,600 foreigners, reported the city’s Tourism Department.
+Hanoi welcomed nearly 1.2 million visitors in July, a surge of more than 51 percent over that in June, including 16,600 foreigners, reported the city’s Tourism Department.

-Total earnings from tourism in the month are estimated to reach 3.47 trillion VND (151.4 million USD), up 50.2 percent year on year.
+Total earnings from tourism in the month are estimated to reach over 151 million USD, up more than 50 percent year on year.

 In August, the department will continue to apply information technology in tourism management, while directing relevant agencies, organisations and travel firms to strictly implement regulations on COVID-19 pandemic prevention and control.